ibm-cloud-docs/hs-crypto/integrate-services.md

 ## Integrating a supported service
 {: #grant-access}

 To add an integration, create an authorization between services by using the {{site.data.keyword.iamlong}} dashboard.
-Authorizations enable service to service access policies, so you can associate a resource in your cloud data service with a root key<!--[root key](/docs/services/hs-crypto/envelope-encryption?topic=hs-crypto-envelope-encryption#key-types)--> that you manage in {{site.data.keyword.hscrypto}}.
+Authorizations enable service to service access policies, so you can associate a resource in your cloud data service with a [root key](/docs/services/hs-crypto/envelope-encryption?topic=hs-crypto-envelope-encryption#key-types) that you manage in {{site.data.keyword.hscrypto}}.

 Be sure to provision both services in the same region before you create an authorization.
 To learn more about service authorizations, see [Granting access between services ![External link icon](../../../icons/launch-glyph.svg "External link icon")](/docs/iam?topic=iam-serviceauth){: new_window}.
 {: note}